Saketh227/Deep-Learning/README.md

 ---
 # Limitations of Machine Learning?
 ```
-    ML models are not capable of doing feature engineering by themselves.
+    1.ML models are not capable of doing feature engineering by themselves.  ==> Try to write an explanation?
-    In machine learning, feature engineering is done by humans explicitly but in deep learning, it is done by the model itself without human intervention.
+        * In machine learning, feature engineering is done by humans explicitly but in deep learning, it is done by the model itself without human intervention.

-    Machine learning algorithms cannot solve complex AI problems like Natural Language Processing, Image Recognition, etc.
+    2.Machine learning algorithms cannot solve complex AI problems like Natural Language Processing, Image Recognition, etc.
-   ML models do not perform well with very large datasets.
+    3.ML models do not perform well with very large datasets.
 ```
 ---
 ---